This post was updated on July 16, 2020.

 - Social sentiment – total positive, neutral, and negative posts

 - Net Promoter Score – how likely attendees are to recommend your event

 - Number of repeat attendees and/or community growth

-Measuring event metrics is highly valuable, no matter which industry you’re in.
-It allows you to quantitatively measure your event success in relation to your goals and objectives, demonstrate tangible value, and validate your overall event marketing strategy.
+It’s important to measure event metrics, no matter which industry you’re in.
+Metrics empower you to quantitatively measure your event’s success, demonstrate tangible value, and validate your overall event marketing strategy.